esdc-edsc/label-generator/README.md

 # ESDC Labels

-Defining groups of labels that can be imported to other projects for commonality within the department.
+Defining groups of labels that can be imported to other projects and groups for commonality within the department.

 ## Avaliable Labels